 Acting on climate change is everyone’s responsibility.
-Here’s how you can That's Right, It's For You! do your part.
+Here’s how you can do your part.

 Share with your networks

 You can share the following images with your friends on your social networks, or post them on your website or blog, to raise awareness of the importance of taking climate action.
 When you share them make sure you use the #climate2014 hash tag.

 - Recycle paper, plastic, glass, and metal.
 Reuse, mend, and repurpose things to save money and divert waste from your local landfill

 - Plug air leaks in windows and doors to increase energy efficiency

 - Adjust your thermostat, lower in winter, higher in summer

 - Replace old appliances with energy efficient models and light bulbs

 - Save electricity by plugging appliances into a power strip and turning them off completely when not in use

 - Wash clothes in cold or warm water